Atom Learning logo

 How is the FSCE 11 plus exam marked?

 Papers 1 and 2 (English and maths) are marked electronically.
 OMR (Optical Mark Readers) scan the answer sheets and detect the marks your child has made in the boxes.
-Answer sheets are printed with a unique barcode for each candidate.

 Your child’s raw scores from the English and maths papers will be age-standardised.
-This is a statistical process that takes into account your child’s age at the time of taking the test, and the number of correct marks.
+This is a process that takes into account your child’s age at the time of taking the test, and the number of correct marks.
 The standardised age score (SAS) is the final score which schools use to rank candidates.

 Children who have achieved an eligible score have their creative writing paper marked by examiners.
 The eligible score is usually set by the school itself – more details will be included in your target school’s admissions policy.